julianorchard/desc.vim/README.md

 1. Add `Plug 'julianorchard/desc.vim'` to your `.vimrc` file
 2. Run `:PlugInstall`

-## Customisation
+## Customization

-There are some vital (and not so vital) customisations that need to be made!
+There are some important customizations that can be made, especially if you're not using Git.
-Most vital is...

 ### Your Details/Signature

-You'll want to use your own name as the Author (I assume).
-To do so, add a line in your `.vimrc` file like this:
+Add a line in your `.vimrc` file like this:

 ```
 let g:desc_author = "Example <example@email.com>"